astronomer/docs/astro/runtime-release-notes.md

 ### Additional improvements

-- The Cloud UI no longer shows source code for [supported Airflow operators](https://openlineage.io/docs/integrations/about#capability-matrix) by default.
+- The Astro UI no longer shows source code for [supported Airflow operators](https://openlineage.io/docs/integrations/about#capability-matrix) by default.
 To reenable this feature for a given Deployment, create an [environment variable](environment-variables.md) with a key of `OPENLINEAGE_AIRFLOW_DISABLE_SOURCE_CODE` and a value of `False`.
 - Upgraded `openlineage-airflow` to version `0.12.0`, which includes support for Spark 3.3.0 and Apache Flink.
 For a list of all changes, see the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/blob/main/CHANGELOG.md).
 - Upgraded `astronomer-providers` to version `1.7.1`, which includes new deferrable operators and improvements to documentation.
 For more information, see the [Astronomer Providers changelog](https://github.com/astronomer/astronomer-providers/blob/1.7.1/CHANGELOG.rst).
 - Upgraded `apache-airflow-providers-amazon` to version `4.1.0`, which includes a bug fix for integrating with AWS Secrets Manager.